alphagov/notifications-tech-docs/source/documentation/_api_docs.md

   "address_line_5": "SW14 6BF",
   "name": "John Smith",
   "application_id": "4134325",
-  # pass in a list and it will appear as a bulleted list in the letter:
+  # pass in a list and it will appear as bullet points in the letter:
   "required_documents": ["passport", "utility bill", "other id"], }
 ```